How to Apply

 We very much recognize that the COVID-19 pandemic has been quite disruptive to our usual processes and routines.
 First, and foremost, please try to minimize your worry about how the residency interview process will unfold.
-We understand that the pandemic has affected students’ educational experiences in a number of ways- shortening or delaying clerkships; not allowing opportunities for visiting rotations; rescheduling/cancelling USMLE/COMLEX exams.
-While we all struggle to get more comfortable with the many things beyond our control, please rest assured that students applying to the Med-Peds program at Michigan Medicine will NOT be penalized if they are unable to submit all their materials by the time ERAS opens on October 21st due to extenuating circumstances.
+We understand that the pandemic has affected students’ educational experiences in several ways- shortening or delaying clerkships; not allowing opportunities for visiting rotations; rescheduling/cancelling USMLE/COMLEX exams.
+While we all struggle to get more comfortable with the many things beyond our control, please rest assured that students applying to the Med-Peds program at Michigan Medicine are reviewed holistically and that we take the time to understand individual student’s journeys and context.

 Please do not hesitate to reach out at any time with questions (firstname.lastname@example.org).
 We wish each of you much success during the coming interview season and very much look forward to meeting with you during the coming months!